buildout/buildout/eggrecipe/src/zc/recipe/egg/README.txt

    This is a requirement as defined by setuptools.

+   If not specified, the distribution defaults to the part name.

 find_links
    A list of URLs, files, or directories to search for distributions.